biqqles/dataclassy/README.md

 ### Migration
-For basic applications, it is possible to instantly migrate from dataclasses to dataclassy by simply changing
+For simple use cases it is possible to instantly migrate from dataclasses to dataclassy by simply changing

 ```Python
 from dataclasses import dataclass